Weimax Wines & Spirits

 MAROTTI CAMPI

 The patriarch of the family worked in Europe for Seagram's and retired some years ago.
-His sons run the business of the vineyard and cellar.
+His son Lorenzo runs the business of the vineyard and cellar.
 The 1999 vintage was the first commercial harvest for the Marotti family.
+They focus on two local grape varieties, the white grape called Verdicchio and the curious red known as Lacrima di Morro d'Alba.

-But Marotti Campi, though they do make Verdicchio, routinely catches our attention with a red wine of unique character.
-It's made of a grape called "Lacrima di Morro d'Alba."
-Morro d'Alba is a small village north of Jesi, the famous center of Verdicchio production.
 Some people are easily confused (me being a prime example) and might expect a wine that has the "d'Alba" on the label to come from Northern Italy's Piemonte region.
 That's not the case.

-The variety is viewed a bit like Beaujolais, particularly amongst Italian wine geeks.
 They tend to have the idea that this wine is not capable of cellaring well.
 Most will advise you to drink the wine within a year or two of the vintage.
-We have had a different experience and learned that Marotti Campi's wood-aged wine is specifically to demonstrate this can be aged in wood and cellared for some years.

 What makes this wine so wild is that it's wonderfully aromatic.
 The color is fairly dark ruby.
 The nose is amazing, being more reminiscent of a good Gewürztraminer than of any normal red wine you've ever encountered.
 The fragrance is of rose petals and grapefruit.
 It's a dry, medium-bodied red wine.
 Oak is not present in this wine.
 We like serving it lightly chilled to cellar temp.
 It's a great picnic red and pairs with all sorts of well-seasoned foods.
-The current 2006 vintage is dark in color and teeming with fragrances.
+The current 2017 vintage is dark in color and teeming with sweet fragrances.

 The "Blue Label" is matured in wood, though they claim they use seasoned cooperage which is more neutral.
 We find a "woodsy" component to the way, however.
 It's an interesting recipe, a some of the juice is fermented along the lines of Beaujolais and some undergoes a more classical red wine fermentation.
 The two lots are blended and then matured for some months in oak.
 We find the "Orgiolo" bottling to be fuller and deeper.
 It's delicious and a great bottle to share with wine geek friends who think they know everything about everything.
 This wine is so far off the beaten path, only a few have trodden that walkway.